canax/session/README.md

 License
 ------------------

 This software carries a MIT license.
+See [LICENSE.txt](LICENSE.txt) for details.